sudipshourja/cctv-cloud-vms-software/README.md

 Experience a truly secure, accessible, and affordable surveillance solution that exceeds expectations.
 Contact us today to unlock the full potential of our Cloud Video Management System Software.

 ## Benefits
+- **Accessibility and Convenience**: Access live stream or playback footage with extended retention periods from anywhere via our user-friendly web application.
+- **Cloud Platform Based Off-Site Storage**: Store footage securely in the cloud, eliminating the risk of physical damage or loss.
 - **Data Protection and Security**: Ensure the safety and integrity of surveillance footage with robust data protection measures.
-- **Off-Site Storage**: Store footage securely in the cloud, eliminating the risk of physical damage or loss.
-- **Accessibility and Convenience**: Access live stream or playback footage with extended retention periods from anywhere via our user-friendly web application.
 - **Scalability and Flexibility**: Easily scale the storage capacity to accommodate growing surveillance needs.
 - **Cost-Effectiveness**: Save costs by utilizing our solution instead of investing in expensive hardware or other cloud services.
-- **Automatic Backup and Sync**: Automatically back up and synchronize surveillance footage for added peace of mind.
+- **Real-time Backup and Sync**: Automatically back up and synchronize surveillance footage in real-time for added peace of mind.
 - **Surveillance Device Maintenance**: Reduce the burden of maintenance for surveillance devices, as the system automatically maintain all devices added to our system.
+- **Customizeable Freatures**: Develop various types of customizeable features according to business requiremnts.

 ## Comparative Analysis
 ### Traditional Solution (NVR or DVR) Vs. Cloud-Based VMS Solution